 The prosecution must prove that the defendant did not have a reasonable belief that the complainant consented.

 There may be some material (or real) evidence that a person consented, such as text messages or CCTV footage showing a flirtatious encounter.
 Whilst this is not evidence of consent per se, it does help to establish the mindset of the complainant.
-Make sure you read our defences page for more information about consent.
+Make sure you read our defences page for more information about consent in relation to a sexual offence like assault by penetration.